oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ## Introduction

 In this lab, you will execute common XTTS pre-checks in SQL*Plus.
+Each task will also contain the information, if you have to execute this step on source, target or both.

 Estimated Time: 15 minutes